 Leave them to drain until ready to be folded in the cake batter.

-Here are the steps to make these super easy chocolate muffins:
+Here are the steps to make these super zucchini chocolate muffins:

 - Grate and Drain the Zucchini and set aside